 With the site built, we'll now proudly show you your new site in a staging environment.
 This enables you to take a good look through and get familiar with how everything works before we actually 'go live'.

 You'll typically need to supply the content for the site (the words for every page).
-If your site has a CMS (and the vast majority of the sites we create do) you can populate this yourself.
-If not, and it was agreed in the proposal, we can always lend a hand.
-All our sites are designed to be really easy to update, with intuitive user interfaces, but we'll also provide a user-guide, (again if included in the proposal) that explains how everything works.
+If your site has a CMS (and the vast majority of the sites we create do) you can populate this yourself, although we do prefer to do the initial population so we can give you the best possible first impression, rather than hand you an empty site!
+All our sites are designed to be really easy to update, with intuitive user interfaces, but we also provide user guides that explain how everything works.

 Now the fun really starts and for a lot of clients, when the work really starts.
-Launching a website isn't just a one-time thing, it involves constant updates and improvements with us as your technical partner, helping you every step of the way.
-Ongoing support, updates and future development can either be charged at our hourly rate or on a fixed cost based on agreed milestones.
+Launching a website isn't just a one-time thing, and for many growing, evolving businesses it requires frequent updates and improvements with us as your technical partner, helping you every step of the way.
+Ongoing support, updates and future development can either be charged for at our hourly rate, as part of a support retainer, or on a fixed cost based on agreed milestones.

 Hopefully this article has shed a little light on our world and how we work.
 Software development is a very intangible thing and we use a variety of technologies, methods and approaches to ensure we deliver exactly what our clients need.
 However at the end of the day, whatever development approach is taken, we find that friendly, helpful and diligent communication is key to ensuring our projects are always delivered successfully, on time and to budget.
 Which is why we've been working with many of our clients since we started 18a Productions, way back in 2007.